-President Obama has announced the goal of one million electric vehicles on the road by 2015.
-To achieve this, the U.S. Department of Energy plans to distribute up to \$25 billion in loans for infrastructure development and deployment of electric vehicles under the Advanced Technology Vehicle Manufacturing Loan Program (ATVMLP).
-In addition, the Corporate Average Fuel Economy (CAFE) standard, the sales weighted average fuel economy of a manufacturer's fleet of passenger cars or light trucks sold in the U.S., has been increased to 35.5 miles per gallon by 2016.
-In addition, to encourage the purchase of electric vehicles, tax credits are available to buyers of electric cars in the United States, the European Union, Japan, Israel and Canada.
+In 2009, President Obama announced the goal of one million electric vehicles on the road by 2015.
+To achieve this, the U.S. Department of Energy was allowed \$25 billion in loans for infrastructure development and deployment of electric vehicles under the Advanced Technology Vehicle Manufacturing Loan Program (ATVMLP).
+In addition, the Corporate Average Fuel Economy (CAFE) standard, the sales weighted average fuel economy of a manufacturer's fleet of passenger cars or light trucks sold in the U.S., was increased to 35.5 miles per gallon by 2016.
+In addition, to encourage the purchase of electric vehicles, tax credits have been made available to buyers of electric cars in the United States, the European Union, Japan, Israel and Canada.
 Automakers have responded to the new regulation and greater demand for more fuel efficient vehicles by ramping up production plans for hybrid, plug in hybrid and electric vehicles.
 Frost and Sullivan, a third party market research firm, estimates that by 2020, 7.0% of all vehicles shipped worldwide will be electric.
 According to A.T.
 Kearney, the global lithium-ion battery market for automotive applications in Hybrid Electric Vehicles (HEVs), PHEVs and EVs is estimated to grow to approximately \$21.8 billion by 2015 and \$74.1 billion by 2020.